 The Town currently owns approximately 175 acres of parkland and 85 acres of open space.
-Recently the Town completed a Parks and Recreation Master Plan to identify improvement for the years 2018-2028.
+Recently the Town completed a Parks and Recreation Master Plan to identify improvements for the years 2018-2028.
 The recommendations of this Plan placed a large focus on ADA compliance in part to accommodate our more senior residents.
-Among many other recommendations, it proposed the significant construction of new fields and facilities referred to as Outhouse West.20
+Among many other recommendations, it proposed the significant construction of new fields and facilities referred to as Outhouse Park West.20

 Following the adoption of this plan, a renewed focus was placed on Town parks.
 The Town Manager's Office has overseen an aggressive implementation of the Plan.
 Miller Park was recently completed and dedicated, and ADA improvements have already been made to a number of parks.
+Proposed changes are also in the works for Onanda Park including infrastructure and facility improvements, as many of the buildings have been there since the early 1900s.

-One of the largest projects is a planned inclusive playground proposed for Outhouse West.
+One of the largest projects is a planned inclusive playground proposed for Outhouse Park West.
 This playground will be the first Universally Designed and Certified playground in the US, thanks to a partnership with the local non-profit Dream Big!
-Inclusion in Motion and the University of Buffalo Center for Inclusive Design and Environmental

-Access (IDEA). playground The will be completely ADA compliant the play and structures will be accessible to those using wheeled devices for mobility, providing opportunities for children and adults of all abilities to play together.
+Inclusion in Motion and the University of Buffalo Center for Inclusive Design and Environmental Access (IDEA). playground The will be completely ADA compliant the play and structures will be accessible to those using wheeled devices for mobility, parallel play.

-Regarding trails, the Town has begun connecting Outhouse Park to the Au"A truly Inclusive Playground is not just accessible, but it is an environment that facilitates parallel play.
 Parallel play is when children of all abilities are playing side-by-side, engaged in each other, and laying the groundwork for more complex social stages of play.
 The socialization that is fostered from a play environment carries over into the community between all abilities, all ages."